edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

     }
     ```

-### AddFunctionsPipelineForTopic
+### AddFunctionsPipelineForTopics

-`AddFunctionsPipelineForTopic(id string, topic string, transforms ...AppFunction) error`
+`AddFunctionsPipelineForTopics(id string, topics []string, transforms ...AppFunction) error`

-This API adds a functions pipeline with the specified unique ID and list of functions (transforms) to be executed when the received topic matches the pipeline topic.
+This API adds a functions pipeline with the specified unique ID and list of functions (transforms) to be executed when the received topic matches one of the specified pipeline topics.
 See the [Pipeline Per Topic](../AdvancedTopics/#pipeline-per-topic) section for more details.

-!!! example "Example - AddFunctionsPipelineForTopic"
+!!! example "Example - AddFunctionsPipelineForTopics"
     ```go
     sample := functions.NewSample()
-    err = service.AddFunctionsPipelineForTopic("Floats-Pipeline", "edgex/events/#/#/Random-Float-Device/#",
+    err = service.AddFunctionsPipelineForTopic("Floats-Pipeline",
+                                               []string{"edgex/events/#/#/Random-Float-Device/#"},
                                                transforms.NewFilterFor(deviceNames).FilterByDeviceName,
                                                sample.LogEventDetails,
                                                sample.ConvertEventToXML,